nxyzo/nxyzo/README.md

 🧑‍🎓 Currently working in IT in Cologne
 🐧 Linux | Containerization | Virtualization | Ansible Automation
 🚀 **Currently working on:**
-- **pgcontainer-backup:** A powerful script for backing up PostgreSQL databases from containers—with compression, encryption, and much more.
+- **pgcontainer-backup:** A powerful script for backing up PostgreSQL databases from containers with compression, encryption, and much more.
 - **Debian Netboot Server:** An easy and fast setup for Debian network installations.
+- **Proxmox-K3s** Easy setup for a K3s production cluster with opentofu and ansible

 📧 Feel free to reach out via [email](mailto:contact@nxyzo.com)